I built a expense tracker app, what started as a weekend project, took me two years to release. You can try out the app at xpns.fun

 A big shoutout to the Ember.js community for their unwavering support.
 Immense gratitude to my friends for their patience.
 And, echoing the words of Snoop Dogg:

-For all the hard work and the days with no rest.
+Last but not least, I wanna thank me For believing in me, For all the hard work and the days with no rest.
+For never giving up, for being the best.